askpt/openfeature-dotnet-workshop/Workshop.md

 You will have integrated the `flagd` provider into your OpenFeature setup, allowing you to manage feature flags dynamically using an external service.
 You should be able to modify flags in the `flagd.json` file and see the changes reflected in real-time without restarting the application.

+### Learning Outcomes

+- Understand that flagd is an OpenFeature-compatible backend for feature flags

 ---